CplSyx/Reddit-to-Lemmy/README.md

 `catboxUserhash (string)` Create an account on Catbox and your profile page will show your user hash.

-`clientID (string)` Create an app within Reddit here: https://www.reddit.com/prefs/apps and find your client ID under the name of the app
+`clientID (string)` Create an app within Reddit here: https://www.reddit.com/prefs/apps.
+Select "Script for personal use" .
+Find your client ID under the name of the app.

 `clientSecret (string)` Similar to the client ID, this is for the client secret.